sulcgroup/oxdna-viewer/README.md

 ---

+## Live relaxation of oxDNA configurations
+The viewer supports live relaxation of loaded configurations using [ox-serve](https://github.com/zoombya/ox-serve) nodes.
+To connect to an existing node open the `Connect` menu in the `OX-Serve` tab and input the url and port of the respective server.
+Note that communication between the server and ox-view is established via web sockets, so a typical url looks like: `ws://127.0.0.1:8888`.
+Further on one can open the `Settings` menu and run the relaxation simulations.
+It is assumed that the [ox-serve](https://github.com/zoombya/ox-serve) server runs on a machine with cuda support.

+---

 ## Updates and writing your own extensions
 This software is still in active development, so features remain in high flux.
 If you would like to make a feature request or to report a bug, please let us know in the Issues tab!
 Remember to pull often if you're running the viewer locally to get the newest features.